Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \subsubsection{Variance in learned transition function}

-To demonstrate how the variance of the predicted transition function varies from the beginning of the experiment to convergence, we plot ``heatmaps'' of the variance.
-The GP prediction for a state-action pair gives the variance, $\sigma_x$ and $\sigma_y$, respectively for the predicted state.
-The heatmap~(Figure~\ref{fig:heatmap2}) shows $\sqrt{\sigma_x^2 + \sigma_y^2}$ for the optimal action returned by the planner in each state.
-After convergence, the variance along the optimal (\ie, likely) path is low whereas the variance for states unlikely to be on the optimal path from start to goal remains high since those states are explored less often.
+To demonstrate how the variance of the predicted transition function varies from the beginning of the experiment to convergence, we plot ``heatmaps'' of the posterior variance for Gazebo environment transitions.
+The GP prediction for a state-action pair gives the variance, $\sigma_x^2$ and $\sigma_y^2$, respectively for the predicted state.
+After convergence (Figure~\ref{fig:heatmap2}), the variance along the optimal (\ie, likely) path is low whereas the variance for states unlikely to be on the optimal path from start to goal remains high since those states are explored less often in Gazebo environment.
+Hence utilizing the experience from lower fidelity simulator results in more directed exploration of the higher fidelity simulators.